-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 tablespoon of oil 1 - 2 times daily, to help with immunity.
-Cold water fish, such as salmon or halibut, are good sources.
-Omega-3 fatty acids can have a blood-thinning effect, so speak with your doctor if you are taking blood thinning medications, such as aspirin and Coumadin.
+- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 tbsp. of oil 1 to 2 times daily, to boost immunity.
+Cold-water fish, such as salmon or halibut, are good sources.
+Omega-3 fatty acids can have a blood-thinning effect, so speak with your doctor if you are taking blood-thinning medications, such as aspirin and Coumadin.

-- Probiotic supplement (containing Lactobacillus acidophilus), 5 - 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
+- Probiotic supplement (containing Lactobacillus acidophilus), 5 to 10 billion CFUs (colony forming units) a day, for maintenance of gastrointestinal and immune health.
 Refrigerate probiotic supplements for best results.
 People with severely weakened immune systems should speak to their doctors before taking probiotics.

-- Grapefruit seed extract (Citrus paradisi), 100 mg capsule or 5 - 10 drops (in favorite beverage) 3 times daily, for antibacterial, antifungal, and antiviral activity, and for immunity.
-Grapefruit products may intereact with a variety of drugs.
+- Grapefruit seed extract (Citrus paradisi), 100 mg capsule or 5 to 10 drops (in favorite beverage), 3 times daily, for antibacterial, antifungal, and antiviral activity, and for immunity.
+Grapefruit products may interact with a variety of drugs.
 Speak with your physician.

 Herbs may help strengthen and tone the body's systems.
 As with any therapy, you should work with your health care provider to diagnose your problem before starting treatment.
-Some herbs may have side effects or interact with certain medications you are taking, so you should speak with your health care provider before starting any herbal therapy.
+Some herbs may have side effects or interact with certain medications you are taking, so you should speak with your provider before starting any herbal therapy.
 You may use herbs as dried extracts (capsules, powders, and teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
 Unless otherwise indicated, make teas with 1 tsp. herb per cup of hot water.
-Steep covered 5 - 10 minutes for leaf or flowers, and 10 - 20 minutes for roots.
-Drink 2 - 4 cups per day.
+Steep covered 5 to 10 minutes for leaf or flowers, and 10 to 20 minutes for roots.
+Drink 2 to 4 cups per day.
 You may use tinctures alone or in combination as noted.

-- Reishi mushroom (Ganoderma lucidum), 150 - 300 mg 2 - 3 times daily, for antiviral and immunity activity.
-You may also take a tincture of this mushroom extract, 30 - 60 drops 2 - 3 times a day.
+- Reishi mushroom (Ganoderma lucidum), 150 to 300 mg, 2 to 3 times daily, for antiviral and immunity activity.
+You may also take a tincture of this mushroom extract, 30 to 60 drops, 2 to 3 times a day.
 Reishi mushrooms can lower blood pressure and slow blood clotting.
 As such, it may increase the effects of medications for blood pressure and blood thinning.
 Speak with your doctor.

-- Olive leaf (Olea europaea) standardized extract, 250 - 500 mg 1 - 3 times daily, for antiviral and immune activity.
+- Olive leaf (Olea europaea) standardized extract, 250 to 500 mg, 1 to 3 times daily, for antiviral and immune activity.
 You may also prepare teas from the leaf of this herb.
 Olive leaf may lower blood pressure and/or blood sugar levels.

 Topical applications may also be effective for treating warts.
-Stop any topical application if irritation should develop in the surrounding skin.
+Stop any topical application if irritation develops in the surrounding skin.
 For plantar, flat, and common warts use the following applications:

 - Banana peel patch.
 Cut a piece of banana peel and place it over the wart before going to bed.
 Tape in place.